 Clause (3) also recognizes that the Attorney General may direct the FBI to conduct investigations, other than criminal investigations, regarding certain undefined "official matters under the control of the Department of State."
-This is a possible statutory basis for FBI intelligence investigation of foreign intelligence activities within the United States or to collect positive foreign intelligence.
-The best example is the Attorney General's authorization of warrantless FBI electronic surveillance for foreign intelligence purposes.
+This is a possible statutory basis for FBI intelligence investigation of foreign intelligence activities within the United States or to the Attorney General's authorization of warrantless FBI electronic surveillance for foreign intelligence purposes.
 However, there is apparently no instruction from the Justice Department to the FBI directing the Bureau to initiate investigations of individuals or organizations which have a marked potential for use by a foreign intelligence service, but about which there is no information indicating intelligence activity.
 (See Staff Report, "Counterintelligence/Counterespionage: The Law and the Philosophy", October 14, 1975.)

-In his testimony before the Committee, Deputy Associate FBI Director JFK Act 6 (4) made no reference to clauses (2) and (3) as a possible legal basis for FBI intelligence investigations going beyond the investigation of specific federal crimes.
+In his testimony before the Committee, Deputy Associate FBI Director James Adams made no reference to clauses (2) and (3) as a possible legal basis for FBI intelligence investigations going beyond the investigation of specific federal crimes.
 Instead, he placed sole reliance on a series of Presidential directives extending from 1936 until the 1960's which the FBI interprets as authorizing it to engage in "domestic security intelligence investigations".
 The Attorney General has codified these directives in a Justice Department regulation instructing the FBI to: